SilverAzide/Clipboard-Meter/README.md

 * Allows setting to topmost window position.
 * Configurable tooltips show the text of multi-line clips.
 * Scales to any desired size.

-**NOTE:**<br>
-The installer is in the form of a patch, which will patch your existing [Gadgets](https://github.com/SilverAzide/Gadgets) installation without affecting your existing configuration or layouts.
-If you don't have the Gadgets suite installed, these will install as standalone skins.

 ## Requirements
 Rainmeter 4.4.0 or later: <https://www.rainmeter.net>.<br>